Kitware/VTK-m/README.md

       + "Part 4: Advanced Development" covers topics such as new worklet types and custom device adapters.

+  + A practical [VTK-m Tutorial] based in what users want to accomplish with
+    VTK-m:
+      + Building VTK-m and using existing VTK-m data structures and filters.
+      + Algorithm development with VTK-m.
+      + Writing new VTK-m filters.

   + Community discussion takes place on the [VTK-m users email list].

   + Doxygen-generated nightly reference documentation is available